nicolaijacobsz1/VPN_CERT_UPDATER/README.md

    - Informs the user that the CSR has been generated and provides the file path.

 ## Output
-The script generates a CSR file named `oldcastle_CSR.csr` and saves it to the desktop.
+The script generates a CSR file named `domain_CSR.csr` and saves it to the desktop.
 This file is then used to request a certificate from a Certificate Authority (CA).

 ## Modification and Customization
 To adapt the script for different organizational units or domains, modify the variable definitions (`$organization`, `$organizationalUnit`, etc.) at the beginning of the script.